ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 Deprecating instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Deprecating instructions that are part of an existing conformance group can be done by defining a
-new conformance group for the newly deprecated instructions, and the defining a new conformance group
+new conformance group for the newly deprecated instructions, and defining a new conformance group
 to supercede the existing conformance group containing the instructions, where the new conformance
 group includes the existing one and excludes the deprecated instruction group.